 Weaver ants got interesting traits

 Weaver ants of the genus Oecophylla consist of two different species.
 One species is Oecophylla longinoda, which occurs in equatorial, tropical African regions.
-The other species is Oecophylla smaragdina, which is distributed in tropical Asia and Australia.
+The other species is Oecophylla smaragdina, distributed in tropical Asia and Australia.
 Both of them are also commonly called either ‘Red ants’, ‘Green ants’, or ‘Tailor ants’ in various local languages.

 The above pictures of the Weaver ant nest of the species Oecophylla longinoda were taken at False Bay, iSimangaliso Wetland Park (former name: Greater St. Lucia Wetland Park), KwaZulu-Natal, South Africa.
 These pictures clearly show the leaves, which are still alive and glued together with larvae silk.